overload-labs/sol/README.md

 | `Undelegation` | Before undelegation delay has passed | `undelegate` | `REVERT` |
 | `Undelegation` | After undelegation delay has passed | `undelegate` | `Balance` |

-The balance increase or decreases based on the state transisions and on the amount being moved.
+And a table for the balance increase/decreases, based on the state transisions, and on the amount being moved:

 | Transition/Function | Context | Result |
 | :--- | :--- | :--- |